JavierJF/proxysql/test/firewallStats/general-notes.md

 Now that all the requested and basic functionality has been complemented, I will be doing improvements to the code itself.

-1. Create separate "inline" functions to avoid code duplication.
+1. Create separate "inline" functions to avoid code duplication. :white_check_mark:
-2. Minor improvements in code readability.
+2. Minor improvements in code readability. :white_check_mark:
-3. Change the used class 'QP_query_digest_stats' for a smaller one that suits best it's purpose.
+3. Change the used class 'QP_query_digest_stats' for a smaller one that suits best it's purpose. :soon:
+    * I have create the new types: "query_digest_f_stats_pointers_t", "QP_query_digest_f_stats".
+    * A initial non-tested function: "QP_query_digest_f_stats::get_row"
+    * The following steps would be to create a replacemente to the function "get_query_digests_parallel" and change the required places in "get_firewall_query_digests_reset" and "get_firewall_query_digests", finally, test the whole functionality.